MsSonyDonna/IASC-2P02/blog.md

 As Kirschenbaum, Alvarado, and Ramsay have variously argued, the digital humanities draws from a number of established disciplines and research methods.
 This is a terrible idea.
 Digital humanities research attempts to combine two things that are fundamentally incompatible: the sciences and the humanities.
 Empirical or scientiﬁc approaches believe in objective facts that stand on their own; humanities approaches believe that all truth exists from a subjective, human perspective.
 These two approaches are fundamentally at odds with each other, and they can never be combined.
 Give it up, dh!

-## So Algorithms in Digital Scholarship: Will it really work?
+## So allowing Sciences in Digital Scholarship: Will it really work?

 There is much written concerning Scientific research versus research in Digital Scholarship.
 As mentioned by Ramsay, where computers in humanities can be a welcome relief from the radical skepticism of contemporary humanistic thought. p.ix.